-Include as much information as possible on an invoice especially if you are providing credit terms.
-You should include your customer’s contact name, and a purchase order number if you have been given one: this may help your invoice to be paid quicker.
+Include as much information as possible on an invoice, especially if you are providing credit terms.
+You should include your customer’s contact name, and a purchase order number if available: this may help your invoice to be paid quicker.

 Terms and Conditions of Sale

 Your customer should have a copy of your terms and conditions of sale.
 Many businesses include a printed copy of their terms and conditions of sale with their invoices; either printed on the rear or as a separate document.

 Make sure you always issue your invoices promptly: the sooner they are issued, the sooner you will be paid.